A vibrant cultural sector creates a desirable environment for business development and growth and generates a strong sense of belonging and wellbeing.

 • In 2016, the cultural activities contributed $7.2 billion BC’s economy.
 To put that into perspective, that’s 7 times more than the contribution of sports.

-• The Culture and Technology industry combined earns more than Manufacturing, Mining and the Agriculture/Fishing/Forestry industry.
+• The culture and technology industry combined earns more than manufacturing, mining and the agriculture/fishing/forestry industries.

 • BC’s cultural GDP is growing faster than any other province.